e1kfL0ck/writeups/HTB/Lantern/README.md

 ![alt text](./framework.png)

 The site seems to use the Blazor Framework.
-This confirm what we found on port 3000.
-Let's fuze this :
+This confirms what we found on port 3000.
+Let's fuzz this :

 ```bash
 ffuf -c -w /opt/seclists/Discovery/Web-Content/common.txt -u "http://$TARGET/FUZZ" -H "X-Skipper-Proxy:http://127.0.0.1:5000/"  -recursion  -fc 302 -fw 389